 This album is too good for words.
 The themes are complex and really perceptive about modern society, and the entire album fits together to convey a greater meaning.
 It has been praised by many critics to be the best album of all time.
 The fact that it is not even in the top ten is just shocking.
 Unfortunately, Radiohead is not very mainstream, therefore ending up getting underrated on a list called "Best Albums of All Time," but critics clearly think otherwise, and the band receives the credit they deserve.
 Naturally, Pink Floyd and The Beatles were always going to dominate this list, with OK Computer being a more modern take among them, but I still believe it should be higher up, at least within the top ten.

 PS: Kid A should also be higher up, but OK Computer is still superior.

 This album is timeless.
-Even while a bunch of music from the era become incredibly dated with all the flower power and peace love and acid nonsense, this album is so pure on honest and beautiful.
-The lyrics are so relatable, you'd have to be a damn robot to not understand where Brian and Tony Asher were coming from.
+Even while a bunch of music from the era becomes incredibly dated with all the flower power and peace, love, and acid nonsense, this album is so pure, honest, and beautiful.
+The lyrics are so relatable; you'd have to be a damn robot to not understand where Brian and Tony Asher were coming from.
 The harmonies are almost too perfect.
-I can, and have listened to this recording in a capella so many times because it literally feels as if this was recorded in heaven by angels and every time I listen to it, it's as I an getting a little sneak peak of heaven.
+I can, and have, listened to this recording acapella so many times because it literally feels as if this was recorded in heaven by angels.
+Every time I listen to it, it's as if I'm getting a little sneak peek of heaven.
 Otherworldly.
-And I haven't even mentioned the brilliant arrangements Brian and the wrecking crew.
-Honestly if you can make it past track 2 with your head intact, mouth closed and eyes dried, then you simply haven't been listening.
+And I haven't even mentioned the brilliant arrangements by Brian and the Wrecking Crew.
+Honestly, if you can make it past track 2 with your head intact, mouth closed, and eyes dried, then you simply haven't been listening.